 THE 11TH ANNUAL LIVING FOR TODAY CONCERT

 The "Living for Today" concert series serves as the major fundraiser for Gilana's Fund, a fund that gives money to organizations promoting acceptance and inclusion nation wide.
 David produces and directs the annual concert series in honor of his sister Gilana who passed away at the age of 26 in 2007.
-The #LFTConcert has helped the fund raise over $70,000 and has featured such guests as Idina Menzel, Vanessa Williams, Jim Dale, Tituss Burgess, Lena Hall, Kate Mulgrew, and Candice Bergen.
-This year's concert will be held on Monday, October 1 at 7:00pm at Joe's Pub in NYC, and celebrated the work of Kander & Ebb, starring Bebe Neuwirth, Denée Benton, Lesli Margherita, Betsy Wolfe, Nathan Lee Graham, Autumn Hurlbert, Matthew Hydzik, DeQuina Moore, and more!
+This year's concert was held on Monday, October 1 at 7:00pm at Joe's Pub in NYC, and celebrated the work of Kander & Ebb, starring Bebe Neuwirth, Denée Benton, Lesli Margherita, Betsy Wolfe, Nathan Lee Graham, Autumn Hurlbert, Matthew Hydzik, DeQuina Moore, and more!
 Check out our Playbill announcement here.
 The event raised nearly $10,000.

 Back to school!
 David has recently accepted an adjunct professor position in the prestigious NYU Steinhardt Department of Music and Performing Arts Profession.
 For the 2018-2019 academic year, David will be teaching the undergraduate and graduate seniors Audition Skills, and will be directing their showcases in the Spring.

 The Broadway Experience was created with the intent to educate, develop, and strengthen the skills of young dancers, singers, and actors by giving them a triple threat educational experience of the highest caliber.
 David has proudly served on the faculty at TBE since 2012, and returned to the summer intensive in 2018 to teach song interpretation, acting technique, and directed a mini-version of Sweet Charity.